ENGR – Engineering

 ENGR 111 Engineering Graphics (2)

 Prerequisite: MATH 131 and PHYS 111 each with a grade of “C” or better.
-Introduction to engineering design graphics, 3-dimensional visualization and spatial reasoning.
+Introduction to engineering design graphics, 3-dimensional visualization, and spatial reasoning.
 Topics include descriptive geometry, engineering drawing conventions, dimensioning and tolerance specification, parametric and feature-based solid modeling, and assembly design.
-Emphasizes the use of CAD (Solidworks) as the major graphics and design tool.
+Emphasizes the use of CAD (SolidWorks) as the major graphics and design tool.

 ENGR 112 MATLAB for Engineers (2)